 Registration for the Service may not required to simply view a Site.
 If you elect to register for a Service, Return Path asks you for information that enables us to provide the Service.
 You will be registering with Return Path on the form provided and such registration may require you to provide contact information such as your name, username, password, and email address.

-We collect non-personal information − data in a form that does not permit direct association with any specific individual.
-We may collect, use, transfer, and disclose non-personal information for any purpose.
-For example, when you use our services, we may collect data from and about the commercial electronic mail messages, transactional or relationship messages that are sent to your email accounts so that we can better understand the behavior of the senders of such messages, as well as better understand our customer behavior and improve our products, services, and advertising, and if we do disclose such messages, all identifiable personal information will be removed prior to any such disclosure.
+We collect non-personal information − data in a form that does not permit direct association with any specific individual – and personal information automatically when you access and use the Service.
+For example, when you use the Service, we may collect data from and about the commercial electronic mail messages, transactional or relationship messages that are sent to your email accounts so that we can better understand the behavior of the senders of such messages, develop anonymized data products from your email messages and interactions (“anonymized data products”), as well as better understand our customer behavior to improve our products, services, and advertising.
+If we do disclose such messages, all identifiable personal information will be removed or obfuscated prior to any such disclosure.
 If we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined.
+We may collect, use, transfer, and disclose non-personal information, including anonymized data products, for any purpose.

 The services Return Path offers are:

-If you are an email user using a mobile or email application powered by Context.IO, please review the following.
-With your permission at sign up or use of the application, Return Path and Context.IO collect personal information and provide and market our products and services to our users when you register with us.
-This includes but is not limited to your name, email address, your username, and password.
-Context.IO may also collect Personal Information from visitors when they communicate with us about our services and products or during other transactions or interactions.
-Context.IO will use Personal Information to provide services and products requested by you and to enable its vendors and contractors to provide and assist Context.IO in the marketing and provision of such services and products to you.
-We also use it to improve spam filters, detect and help stop phishing attacks, help companies adopt best practices, and analyze how people interact with commercial email.
-You may opt-out at anytime for Context.IO data collection practices at http://optout.context.io or marketing information via the opt- out link contained within the email.
+If you are an email user using a mobile or email application powered by Context.IO, then with your permission at sign up or use of the application, Return Path and Context.IO collect personal information from you and your email accounts that are connected to Context.IO.
+This includes but is not limited to your name, email address, username and password.
+Context.IO may also collect personal information from visitors when they communicate with us about our services and products or during other transactions or interactions.
+Context.IO will use personal information to provide services and products requested by you, to enable its vendors and contractors to provide and assist Context.IO in the marketing and provision of such services and products to you, or to develop anonymized data products.
+We also use your information to improve spam filters, detect and help stop phishing attacks, help companies adopt best practices, and analyze how people interact with commercial email.
+You may opt out of sharing information with Context.IO at any time by going to http://optout.context.io or to marketing communications sent by Context.IO via the opt-out link contained in the communications.

 From time to time, we may collect general, non-identifiable personal, statistical information about the use of the Sites and the Service, such as how many visitors visit a specific page on the Sites, how long they stay on that page, and which hyperlinks, if any, they “click” on.
 We collect this information through the use of technologies such as “cookies” and “IP addresses”, which are discussed in greater detail below.
 We may also group this information into aggregate visitor data in order to describe the use of the Sites and Service to our existing or potential business partners or other third parties (such as Google Analytics), or in response to a government request.
 However, please be assured that this aggregate data will in no way personally identify you, other list members or any other visitors to the Sites.